Social Work and Mental Health

-The book engages critically with the complexities of contemporary theory, policy and practice, recognizing developments in user and carer involvement and interprofessional working.
-Key chapters focus on inequality and diversity, drawing attention to the social determinants of health and the important contribution of social work in promoting social perspectives.
-Practice issues include the mental health of children, young people and families, and older people.
-Promoting rights, recovery and social justice - and balancing these with considerations of risk - are core themes running through the text.
+The book provides critical engagement with the complexities of contemporary theory, policy and practice in this area, recognising developments in user and carer involvement and interprofessional working.
+Key chapters focus on issues of inequality and diversity, drawing attention to the social determinants of health and the important contribution of social work in promoting social perspectives in mental health.
+Practice issues addressed include the mental health of children, young people and families, and older people, as well as a range of mental health conditions that are likely to be encountered.
+Promoting rights, recovery and social justice - and balancing these with considerations of risk - are core themes that run throughout the text.

-The book contains a number of examples and points for reflection intended to encourage critical thinking and further exploration of the issues.
-Suggestions for additional reading and resources are offered at the end of each chapter.
+The book contains a number of practice examples and points for reflection intended to encourage critical thinking and further exploration of the issues raised.
+Suggestions for additional reading and resources are also offered at the end of each chapter.

 PART 1 Perspectives on Mental Health

 1 Voices from the Front Line: Users and Carers

 PART 2 Mental Health, Inequalities and Diversity

 PART 3 Social Work Practice and Mental Health